VityaSchel/sofastgaybrowser/README.md

 - watch videos (only after copyright holder granted you permission)
 - open torrents directly from list
 - preview images instantly or open fullsize version with a single click
+- login with either username+password or bbdata token from cookies
+- captcha support in login form

 ## Download